Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 To briefly preface this proposal submission with some context, the team at LunarPunk_Labs have been focused on the realisation of the semantic web for the past 4 years.
 As a distributed team we have previously won the digital identity track at the worlds largest ai & blockchain hackathon and specialise in systematic frameworks (aka functional ontologies).
 Weco on the other hand have been building an open social graph for several years and have developed "The Glass Bead Game" as an interface for a wisdom commons.
 Their work to date has previously been funded by Eric Harris Brown (of CEPTR).

 ## Specifications as constraints
+Nature Based Solutions are defined by the Regen Registry in the following way:

+> Actions to protect, regeneratively manage and restore natural or modified ecosystems that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits”.

-Adaptive Capital is a proposition for valuing living ecosystems through multi-perspective architecture and the free energy principal; a means of integrating quantitive measures with qualitative values.
-For such a project to find traction we first need consider the existential domains of markets, science and technology - while holding in mind the essential values of people, planet and protocols.
+Consequentially, "Adaptive Capital" is a proposition for valuing living ecosystems through multi-perspective architecture and the free energy principal; a means of integrating quantitive measures with qualitative values and outcomes.
+For such a project to find traction need to consider the existential domains of markets, science and technology; while holding in mind the essential values of people, planet and protocols.
+Let's explore:

 **Market Assumptions**
 The notion that markets are seeking pathways for divestment from degenerate commodities to more regenerative investment vehicles is getting wider traction.
 However the divesment is constrained by a lack of said pathways.
 We confidently assert this as it's known that there are $5T of "stranded assets" trading on Wall St. books, which in our opinion represents a transformation opportunity thats global in scale - provided we can address their pain points with integrity. [[Economics]]